Ezekiel-Cruz/Recipe-Website/README.md

 ├── api
 │   └── recipes.php
 ├── index.php
+├── database.sql
 ├── .htaccess
 └── README.md
 ```

 ## Installation
 1. Clone the repository to your local machine.
-2. Set up a database and update the `config/database.php` file with your database credentials.
+2. Set up a database using the `database.sql` file.
+3. Update the `config/database.php` file with your database credentials.
-3. Run the application on a local server (e.g., XAMPP, WAMP).
+4. Run the application on a local server (e.g., XAMPP, WAMP).
-4. Access the website via your browser at `http://localhost/recipe-website`.
+5. Access the website via your browser at `http://localhost/recipe-website`.

 ## Usage
 - Users can sign up for an account or log in to access their profiles.
-- Users can add new recipes, view categories, and manage their submitted recipes.
+- Users can add new recipes, view recipes by category, and manage their submitted recipes.

+## Recent Updates
+- Combined recipes and categories browsing into a single interface
+- Enhanced recipe display with metadata (difficulty, prep/cook time, servings, etc.)
+- Added Popular Categories section with animation effects
+- Made both Recipe Categories and Popular Categories sections responsive and equal in size
+- Consolidated SQL scripts into a single `database.sql` file
+- Moved CSS to dedicated files for better organization
+- Added back-to-top button for better user experience
+- Updated navigation links in header and footer
+- Removed duplicate files and functions

+## Class-Based Design
+The application is moving towards a class-based architecture:
+- `Recipe` class for recipe management
+- `User` class for user authentication and profiles
+- `Category` class for recipe categorization

+Legacy procedural functions are still available in `includes/functions.php` for backward compatibility.

 ## Contributing
 Feel free to fork the repository and submit pull requests for any improvements or features you'd like to add.